TIHan/Oly/README.md

 A side project to understand programming languages and compilers in all stages.

-**Note: At the moment, documentation is in progress on building the project and language specification.
-It will come eventually.**
+**Note: At the moment, documentation is in progress.**

 ## Building

 Requirements:
+- Visual Studio 2022 Community 17.13.6 or later - [Download](https://visualstudio.microsoft.com/vs/community/)
+    - Must use this to build Oly with the appropriate F# version.
 - .NET 8 - [Download](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 This will build everything except for the VSCode extension.

-In the command-line at the root of the repository, run command:

-1. ```dotnet build```

-You can also open `Oly.sln` in Visual Studio and build it there.
+Open `Oly.sln` in Visual Studio and build it there.

 ## Running Tests

-**Note: Some tests are expected to fail.**
+**Note: Some tests are expected to fail as this project is in active development.**

-In the command-line at the root of the repository, run command:

-1. ```dotnet test```

-You can also run the tests in Visual Studio's Test Explorer.
+Use Visual Studio's Test Explorer to run the tests.

+SPIR-V: Currently experimental.
+Requires the [Evergreen](https://github.com/tihan/evergreen) repository to be located in the same directory next to the Oly repository.
+You must also build `Evergreen\src\managed\Engine\gpu_test.olyx` before running the SPIR-V tests.

+## Benchmarks

+Requires the [Evergreen](https://github.com/tihan/evergreen) repository to be located in the same directory next to the Oly repository

+Use Visual Studio to launch the `Oly.Benchmarks` project.

 ## Building VSCode Extension